SotirisTouliopoulos/dingo/README.md

 - Clustering based on a dissimilarity matrix, reveals group of reactions with similar values
 - Reactions that belong to the same cluster might contribute to same pathway.

-I implemented a `cluster_corr_reactions` function that takes an input a correlation matrix and calculates a dissimilarity matrix.
+I implemented a `cluster_corr_reactions` function that takes as input a correlation matrix and calculates a dissimilarity matrix.
-This done by substracting each value from 1.
+This done by substracting each correlation value from 1.
 Thus, positive correlations correspond to distances between 0 and 1 and negative correlations to distances between 1 and 2.

 Example of calling the `cluster_corr_reactions` function: